ntuanhung/Cyclops/README.md

 ##Rule:

 #Meeting
-#Weekly: What kind of thing to discuss ?
+-Weekly: What kind of thing to discuss ?
 Tasks, delegation, issues ?
 How long should spent on discussing ?
 30’ ? ii.
-#Monthly: What kind of thing to discuss ?
+-Monthly: What kind of thing to discuss ?
 How long should spent on discuss ? iii.
-#Urgent: In what extent, should we have an immediately meeting ?
+-	Urgent: In what extent, should we have an immediately meeting ?

-##b.
-Communication:
+##Communication:

 #i.
 Meeting: via skype: